apache/mxnet/docs/how_to/distributed_training.md

 In `async` mode, it is required to pass an optimizer because in the absence of an optimizer kvstore would replace the stored weights with received weights and this doesn't make sense for training in asynchronous mode.
 The update of weights is atomic, meaning no two updates happen on the same weight at the same time.
 However, the order  of updates is not guaranteed.

-- `dist_sync_device`: Same as dist_sync except that when there are multiple GPUs being used on each node, this mode aggregates gradients and updates weights on GPU while dist_sync does so on CPU memory.
+- `dist_sync_device`: Same as `dist_sync` except that when there are multiple GPUs being used on each node, this mode aggregates gradients and updates weights on GPU while dist_sync does so on CPU memory.
-This is faster than `dist_sync' because it reduces expensive communication between GPU and CPU, but it increases memory usage on GPU.
+This is faster than `dist_sync` because it reduces expensive communication between GPU and CPU, but it increases memory usage on GPU.

 - `dist_async_device` : The analogue of `dist_sync_device` but in asynchronous mode.

 #### Distribution of parameter arrays
 Each server doesn't necessarily store all the parameter arrays.
 Arrays are distributed across different servers.
-The decision of which server stores a particular array is made by picking a server at random.
+The decision of which server stores a particular array is made at random.
 The worker processes are unaware of this distribution because kvstore ensures that when a particular key is being pulled, this request is sent to the server which has the corresponding value.
 If the value of some key is very large, it may be sharded across different servers.
-Again, this is handled internally, so that the worker does not have to do anything different.
+Again, this is handled internally, so that the worker does not have to do anything differently.
 The threshold for this sharding can be controlled with the environment variable `MXNET_KVSTORE_BIGARRAY_BOUND`.
-See environment variables section below for more details.
+See [environment variables](#environment-variables) for more details.

 #### Gradient compression
 When communication cost is expensive, and the ratio of computation time to communication time is low, communication can become a bottleneck.